 Cargo & Logistics

-Although all pure cargo operators were moved to Dubai World Central, Dubai’s second airport, by May of 2014, Dubai International (DXB) continues to handle a significant volume of belly-hold freight, and together with DWC, offers a combined capacity of 4.5 million tonnes annually with connectivity spanning 150 destinations worldwide via 100 international carriers.
+All pure cargo operators were moved to Dubai World Central, Dubai’s second airport, by May of 2014 while Dubai International (DXB) continued to handle a significant volume of belly-hold freight.
+That changed in early 2020 when the outbreak of the Covid-19 pandemic necessitated moving all cargo operations back to DXB until March of 2022.
+Together, the two airports now offer a combined capacity of 4.5 million tonnes annually with connectivity spanning 150 destinations worldwide via 100 international carriers.

 Dubai International (DXB)

 - The 35,000 square metres cargo facility at DXB was built in 1991 with a capacity for handling 150,000 tonnes.

 - Dubai Airports opened the US$ 200 million Cargo Mega Terminal (CMT) in 2008.
 The CMT expanded DXB’s capacity by 1.2 million tonnes to a total of 2.5 million tonnes.

 - A facility was added in 2016 which expanded the CMT’s capacity by 75,000 tonnes for Pharma and Perishable operations.

 - DXB is home to dedicated facilities of FedEx (14,000 tonnes capacity) and DHL (75,000 tonnes capacity) on the north side of the airport.